 After evaluating each alternative against the screening criteria, the scores were totaled and compared to other alternatives within the respective groupings identified in Table 4 (Highway Build, Bridge, Other Modes, Congestion Management, and Non-Recurring Congestion) in order to allow the best in each group to emerge.
-The matrix presented in Table 4 shows the ratings for each alternative against each of the Level 2A screening criteria, based on the study goals.
-For the Level 2A screening, the No-Action Alternative was considered to be the baseline condition and all Preliminary Alternatives were scored in comparison to the No-Action Alternative.
+The matrix presented in Table 4 shows the ratings for each alternative against each of the Level 2A Screening criteria, based on the study goals.
+For the Level 2A Screening, the No Action Alternative was considered to be the baseline condition and all Preliminary Alternatives were scored in comparison to the No Action Alternative.

-Table J. Level Z A Screening Assumption Alter natives Mobility Safety Cost Highway lanes. e analyzed. mand Model to determine the h varying number of through Conceptual ROW and AHTD were assumed the roadway/bridge w to increase as The qualitative rating syster for all the environmental r qualitative scale described Because potential direct evaluated based on the I-30 Arkansas River Bridge n was used. as used (see Attachment B). apid Transit would remove a peak hours as a starting point Alternatives, impacts were additional ROW was not an If additional ROW was a assumed.
-If added capacity is anticipation of the second se Other Modes to maximize their benefits.
-E but benefits would be compr Managed lane was assumed tolled.
-Ramp meter assumed to inc buses. d to be barrier separated and Other mode costs we similar projects. re based on EJ/LEP rated based on the following three questions: 1.
+Table 5.
+Level 2 A Screening Assumptions Alter rnatives Mobility Safety Cost s Highway Impacts analyzed in the PEL Only peak hour benefits were Used Metroplan's Travel Der change in travel demand with lanes. e analyzed. mand Model to determine the h varying number of through Conceptual ROW and utility cos AHTD were assumed to increas the roadway/bridge width increas se as for all the environmental r I-30 Arkansas River Bridge n was used. as used (see Attachment B ).
+Alternatives, impacts were additional ROW was not an If additional ROW was a assumed.
+If added capacity is anticipation of the state o Other Modes but benefits would be compre- but benefits would be compre- Managed lane was assumed tolled.
+Ramp meter assumed to incluses. omised.
+I to be barrier separated and Other mode costs were based of similar projects. following three questions: 1.
 Are EJ/LEP popula 2.
 Is there a potent populations?
-Note Action Congestion Management Non-recurring congestion assure Either of the Arkansas River Bracement or rehabilitation, wareconstruction of the approached would offer the opportunity for the connectivity near the river. r Bridge alternatives, n, would require complete aches.
-Therefore, either option Costs for alternatives roadway width were of more substantial than were technology base EJ/LEP population then the potential assumed.
-3. Is there a potential offset any potenti (e.g., improved m Alternatives Non-recurring Congestion Costs for alternatives requiring some roadway construction were considered moderate.
-Note: Given that a designed to either modes, communit beneficial to all pop for beneficial impacts to EJ/LEP Attachment D provides methodology.
-For alternatives without a the following was assume measures only: Alternative has no allowing for the as (e.g., interchange occur in Level 3; or 2.
-Alternative is likely (e.g., improvement be determined by the for both categories, it is con adverse) and level/severit impact to environmental meta.
+Note Action Congestion Management would offer the opportunity for Bridge alternatives, , would require complete ches.
+Therefore, either option Costs for alternatives that incre roadway width were considered more substantial than those tha were technology based. then the potential Alternatives Non-recurring Congestion connectivity near the river.
+Costs for alternatives requiring some roadway construction we considered moderate.
+Note: Given that